isomerpages/moe-cedarpri/_school-programmes/Co Curricular Activities (CCA).md

 | Uniformed Group CCAs 	| Discipline, leadership resilience and endurance; useful life skills, such as tent-pitching, outdoor cooking and first aid 	|
 | Literary, Drama and Debate Club 	| Language acquisition and exploration through hands-on activities, which encourages collaboration with peers 	|
 | Kindness Club 	| Problem solving and solution implementation to promote kindness within the school and the community 	|

+Inventiveness, Language and Other CCAs

+(video to be uploaded on YT)

+Sports and Outdoor Education CCAs

+(video to be uploaded on YT)

+The Arts and Uniformed Groups CCAs

+(video to be uploaded on YT)

+(video to be uploaded on YT)